SwissLife-OSS/thor-analyzer/docs/Extensibility.md

-# Customization
+# Extensibility

-The `EventSourceAnalyzer` is designed with customization in mind.
+The `EventSourceAnalyzer` is designed with extensibility in mind.
 Creating your own rule sets and rules is easy.
 Just add your custom rule sets or completely replace the default ones.

 ## Add custom rule sets